There are plenty of ways to explore Manhattan. From a moving theater motorcoach to helicopter tours, there is an option to suit you.

 8 – los tacos no. 1 in times square

 This is another opportunity to eat at a great spot in the city while also enjoying the view.
 Times Square is a must-see on anyone’s trip to NYC.
 Have some delicious tacos and walk around the brightly lit square before heading back to rest your feet at The Marmara Park Avenue.

-This list is a great guide for anyone new to the city or for anyone who simply has not had a chance to see the sights Manhattan has to offer.
+This list is a great guide for anyone new to the city or anyone who simply has not had a chance to see the sights Manhattan offers.
 Chances are, however, that you’ll pass by a store or stumble upon a performance not mentioned on this list, and your day will take a completely different turn.

 That’s the beauty of New York, and that’s the beauty of a self-guided Manhattan tour.

 Stay at The Marmara Park Avenue for the best starting point on this walking tour of NYC.
 Book now!